Buying a Home in Foreclosure

 What Are Capital Gains Taxes?

 When you sell a home, the IRS considers the profit you make from the sale as a “capital gain.”
-A capital gain is simply the difference between the amount you paid for the home (your cost basis) and the amount you sold it for (your sale price).
+Capital gains taxes are simply the difference between the amount you paid for the home (your cost basis) and the amount you sold it for (your sale price).

 For example: